curtishiga/Predict_Fututre_Sales/README.md

 # Predict_Fututre_Sales

-This repository contains all files relevant to the Kaggle competition "Predict Futrue Sales" which can be found at the following link.
+This repository contains all files relevant to the Kaggle competition "Predict Futrue Sales" which can be found at the following link:
 [Competition Description](https://www.kaggle.com/c/competitive-data-science-predict-future-sales)

 The objective of this playground competition is to predict the number of sales for a given item at a given shop for the succeeding month when they provide the sales of each shop and item for the previous 2 years.